-The LFH stock program was initiated to provide sport fishery opportunities for summer steelhead in the Snake River, it's tributaries, and also includes off-site mitigation in the Walla Walla Basin.
+The LFH stock program was initiated to provide sport fishery opportunities for summer steelhead in the Snake River, it's tributaries, and also includes off-site mitigation in the Walla-Walla Basin.
 Releases of the LFH stock into the project area have been very successful and adult returns have been reduced in recent years because of ESA concerns.

-On September 1st, 2006 LFH had 377,000 (BY06) LFH stock summer steelhead on hand.
-These fish will be planted as yearlings into the Snake, Touchet, Tucannon, and Walla Walla Rivers.
+On September 20, 2007 LFH had 390,014 (BY07) LFH stock summer steelhead juveniles on hand.
+These fish will be planted as yearlings into the Snake, Touchet, Tucannon, and Walla-Walla Rivers.